Instructions Are Easy When You Write Them: The PCB Assembly Drawing

 How Your Layout Tools Can Help You to Create the Drawing

 Many years ago I had to use a separate drafting tool to create assembly drawings.
 This was because the older PCB layout systems that I used at that time didn’t have the ability to create the detailed drawings that we needed.
-Today though, layout tools have the functionality that you need to create your assembly drawings.
+Today though, layout tools have the functionality that you need to create your assembly drawings with perfect component placement accuracy across the assembly layer or layers.
 Board outlines with part information can be imported, scaled in size, rotated, and mirrored as needed for the drawing.
 Assembly instructions can be composed or imported from an external file, and added to the drawing.
 Detailed cut-away views of sensitive areas of the assembly can be pulled out and expanded.
 And once completed, your drawings can be converted into electronic format and included with the rest of your manufacturing output files.

 Unlike blurry-eyed parents frustrated by confusing assembly instructions at the eleventh hour, you can help your manufacturer by creating a clear and informative PCB assembly drawing.
 With this drawing you can assure your manufacturer that your printed circuit board will be built correctly and without delay.